kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 Kaifu becomes an editor of The Innovation (IF 33.1), which is a recent Cell Press journal.

 **October, 2023:**
-Kaifu becomes a faculty of the PhD Program in Bioinformatics and Integrative Genomics at Harvard Medical School.
+Kaifu becomes a faculty member of the PhD Program in Bioinformatics and Integrative Genomics at Harvard Medical School.
 Cheers!

 **October, 2023:**
 Congratulations to Xuanqi for being admited to the PhD program of University of Michigan for nuclear photonics research.
 Xuanqi was an undergraduate internship co-supervised by Rongbin in the lab in Summer 2022.